MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 For more information, see also [Supported PowerShell cmdlets](#supported-powershell-cmdlets).

-## Configure the scanner
+## Configure and install the scanner

-Before you install the scanner, or upgrade it from an older general availability version, configure or verify your scanner settings in the Azure Information Protection area of the Azure portal.
+Before you install the scanner, or upgrade it from an older general availability version, configure or verify your scanner settings.

-> [!NOTE]
-> If you are working in an environment without access to the Azure portal, such as [Azure China 21Vianet scanner servers](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs), authenticate to the AzureInformationProtection PowerShell module, and then continue with instructions in the following sections for PowerShell only.
+Most customers will perform these procedures in the **Azure Information Protection** area of the Azure portal.
+If you are working in an environment without access to the Azure portal, such as [Azure China 21Vianet scanner servers](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs), authenticate to the [AzureInformationProtection](/powershell/module/azureinformationprotection/?view=azureipps) PowerShell module, and then continue with instructions in the following sections for PowerShell only.
->

 # [Azure portal](#tab/azure-portal)